MicrosoftDocs/quantum-docs-pr/articles/contributing/style-guide.md

 We suggest:

-- Named items in UDT constructors should named as `CamelCase`; that is, they should begin with an initial uppercase.
+- Named items in UDT constructors should be named as `CamelCase`; that is, they should begin with an initial uppercase.
 - Named items that resolve to operations should be named as verb phases.
 - Named items that do not resolve to operations should be named as noun phrases.
 - For UDTs that wrap operations, a single named item called `Apply` should be defined.